The Vitrolife Labware pipettes are specifically designed and certified for IVF, enabling a safe environment for your IVF

 Plastic disposables are used throughout the IVF process, but only a small percentage of them are suitably tested.
 When insufficiently quality controlled, plastic disposables can contain components that are toxic to gametes and embryos.

 Reprotoxicity has a negative influence on the physiology and viability of human gametes and embryos.

 Reprotoxicity can however be minimised by using media and disposables that have been accurately tested.

 Watch this webinar to learn more about how you can create optimal culture conditions by understanding the importance of extensive quality testing and using an unbroken chain of quality products.Watch webinar

-Our plastic Pasteur pipettes have the safety and precision required for work in the IVF lab and you no longer need to wash and sterilise glass Pasteur pipettes.
+Our plastic Pasteur pipettes meet the safety required for work in the IVF lab and you no longer need to wash and sterilise glass Pasteur pipettes.

-Our wide range of certified and quality tested serological pipettes makes a safe environment for gametes and embryos.
+Our wide range of certified and quality tested serological pipettes provide a safe environment for gametes and embryos

 • Sterility assurance level (irradiation)10-6

-• Non-pyrogenic at less than 0.25 endotoxin units/mL
+• Non-pyrogenic at less than 0.25 endotoxin units/device

 • Quality standard – Medical Device EU Class IIa, Canada CMD/CAS

-• MEA using multiple endpoints, including 1-cell, expanded blastocysts on day 5 ≥ 80% and cell count.
+• MEA using multiple endpoints, including 1-cell, expanded blastocyst within 96 hours ≥ 80% and cell count.

 There are at least 30 plastic items involved in every IVF procedure.
 If each of them reduce the embryo viability by 2%, the final viability at re-implantation is reduced by 44%.
 Download this white paper to learn about what to think about when using plastics in your IVF lab.Download white paper